 Answer: “Jezebel” is a name synonymous with evil; she is the epitome of the wicked woman.
 So infamous is her name that, to this day, no one names their baby daughter “Jezebel.”
 To call a woman a “Jezebel” is the greatest insult imaginable.
 Jezebel was the daughter of Ethbaal, a priest of the cruel, sensuous, false god Baal.
 Ethbaal, the priest-king of Tyre who murdered his own brother to take over the throne, was hardly a good father figure.
 But Jezebel followed in her father’s footsteps and was herself a power-hungry murderess who stopped at nothing to get what she wanted.

 The king of Israel at the time was Ahab, a weak, self-pitying man who abdicated his authority to his bride, the princess Jezebel.
-In spite of God’s laws forbidding idolatry and the worship of any god but Jehovah, Ahab married this princess who brought to Israel with her hundreds of priests of lewd Baal worship, a cult which tended to destroy manhood and drag womanhood into shame.
+In spite of God’s laws forbidding idolatry and the worship of any god but the Lord, Ahab married this princess who brought to Israel with her hundreds of priests of lewd Baal worship, a cult that tended to destroy manhood and drag womanhood into shame.
 Jezebel was such a domineering person that she soon became master over her weak husband.
-One of her first acts was to order the extermination of the prophets of Jehovah (1 Kings 18:4, 13) and set up altars to Baal.
+One of her first acts was to order the extermination of the prophets of the Lord (1 Kings 18:4, 13) and set up altars to Baal.
 So pervasive was her idolatrous influence in Israel that Jesus later used her name to refer to a woman who led the church at Thyatira into immorality and the worship of false gods (Revelation 2:20).